Table of Contents

 In addition to calcium and phosphorus, your cat requires:

 Another essential component is the amino acid known as taurine.
-This acid is crucial for normal heart muscle function, reproductive organs, and vision.
+This acid is crucial for cats for normal heart muscle function, reproductive organs, and vision.
 Your cat also needs it to produce bile salts to assist its digestion.

 A diet with a high water content is important for cats.
 In the wild, cats fulfill this need by eating fresh raw protein, which is also why they have a naturally low thirst drive.